 Hogs are generally bred twice a year in a continuous cycle designed to provide a steady flow of production.
-The gestation period for hogs is 3-1/2 months and the average litter size is 9 pigs.
+The gestation period for hogs is 3-1/2 months and the average litter size is nine pigs.
 The pigs are weaned at 3-4 weeks of age.
-The pigs are then fed so as to maximize weight gain.
+The pigs are then fed to maximize weight gain.
 The feed consists primarily of grains such as corn, barley, milo, oats, and wheat.
 Protein is added from oilseed meals.
 The time from birth to slaughter is typically 6 months.
 Hogs are ready for slaughter at about 254 pounds, producing a dressed carcass weight of around 190 pounds and an average 88.6 pounds of lean meat.

 The world’s largest pork producers are China with 49% of world production in 2011, the European Union with 22%, and the U.S. with 10%.
 The world’s largest pork exporters are the U.S. with 34% of world exports in 2011, the European Union with 30%, Canada with 18%, and Brazil with 9%.The world’s largest pork importers are Japan, which accounted for 19% of world imports in 2011, Russia (15%), Mexico (10%), South Korea (10%), and China (9%).